lappis-unb/rasa-ptbr-boilerplate/README.md

 And so, the _magic_ happens...

-Welcome to *HubotNatural*, a new an exiting chatbot framework based in Hubot and NaturalNode libs, with an simple and extensible architecture designed by Digital Ocean's HeartBot Team, made with love and care by Rocket.Chat Team.
+Welcome to *HubotNatural*, a new an exciting chatbot framework based in Hubot and NaturalNode libs, with an simple and extensible architecture designed by Digital Ocean's HeartBot Team, made with love and care by Rocket.Chat Team.

 We hope you enjoy the project and find some time to contribute.